 Please note that projects that already receive EU funding for the costs related to the preparation and/or management of an innovation procurement (e.g. from Horizon 2020 or ESIF programmes) are not eligible for eafip assistance for activities that are eligible costs under the EU funding they already receive.

-The eafip initiative does not provide assistance in the formulation/preparation of proposals/offers for Horizon 2020 calls.
+Nor does the eafip initiative provide assistance in the formulation/preparation of proposals/offers for Horizon 2020 calls.

 eafip provides local assistance to selected public procurers in the preparation and implementation of a PCP or PPI procurement, covering: